This page contains limited information about the 2024 Ale Trail. For the most up to date information, visit the Reading

 Q. Where are the booklets?

-A. Booklets are only available at three pubs, the Nag's Head and Alehouse in Reading and the Fox and Hounds in Caversham.
-We have only printed 550 booklets and when they're gone, they're gone.
+A. Booklets are available at the launch event and, after that, they are only available at three pubs, the Nag's Head and Alehouse in Reading and the Fox and Hounds in Caversham.
+We have only printed 500 booklets and when they're gone, they're gone.

 Q. Do the pubs pay to be on the Trail?